 - Mae Jemison- the first African American woman to travel in space.

-Be sure to print the I Have a Dream, Too journal printable from my Celebrate Martin Luther King Day post.
+Be sure to print the I Have a Dream, Too journal printable from my Celebrate Martin Luther King Day post and the free Black History Month Matching Tiles.
 Check out my Celebrate Cultural Heritage post for a list of other cultural heritage observances in the USA.